omriher/ContentLLMChatter/README.md

 # LLaMaContentChatter
 This code is a Python script for generating responses to questions based on a set of PDF files.
-It uses the Llama language model from the HuggingFace Transformers library and a custom implementation of a language model chain (LLMChain) from the LangChain library.
+It uses the Llama language model from the HuggingFace Transformers library.
+The code has a custom implementation of the appropriate Embeddings class.

 ### Prerequisites